-- in all intended structures whenever Γ ⊨ φ.
-Thus we can use logical tools (such as derivation methods) to show that sentences are true in all intended structures simply by showing that they are entailed by the axioms.
-4. Sometimes we don't have intended structures in mind, but instead start from the axioms themselves: we begin with some primitives that we want to satisfy certain laws which we codify in an axiom system.
-One thing - laws which we codify in an axiom system.
+- 3. If we are successful at least in the respect that $\Gamma$ is true in all the intended structures, then a sentence $\varphi$ is true in all intended structures whenever $\Gamma \models \varphi$ .
+Thus we can use logical tools (such as derivation methods) to show that sentences are true in all intended structures simply by showing that they are entailed by the axioms. - 4.
+Sometimes we don't have intended structures in mind, but instead start from the axioms themselves: we begin with some primitives that we want to satisfy certain laws which we codify in an axiom system.
 One thing that we would like to verify right away is that the axioms do not contradict each other: if they do, there can be no concepts that obey these laws, and we have tried to set up an incoherent theory.
-We can verify that this doesn't happen by finding a model of Γ .
-And if there are models of our theory, we can use logical methods to investigate them, and we can also use logical methods to construct models. - to construct models.5.
+We can verify that this doesn't happen by finding a model of $\Gamma$ .
+And if there are models of our theory, we can use logical methods to investigate them, and we can also use logical methods to construct models. - 5.
 The independence of the axioms is likewise an important question.
 It may happen that one of the axioms is actually a consequence of the others, and so is redundant.
-We can prove that an axiom φ in Γ is redundant by proving $\Gamma \setminus \{\varphi\} \models \varphi$.
+We can prove that an axiom $\varphi$ in $\Gamma$ is redundant by proving $\Gamma \setminus \{\varphi\} \models \varphi$ .
 We can also prove that an axiom is not redundant by showing that $(\Gamma \setminus \{\varphi\}) \cup \{\neg \varphi\}$ is satisfiable.
-For instance, this is how it was shown that the parallel postulate is independent of the other axioms of geometry.

-6. Another important question is that of definability of

-concepts in a theory: The choice of the language determines what the models of a theory consists of.
+For instance, this is how it was shown that the parallel postulate is independent of the other axioms of geometry. - 6.
+Another important question is that of definability of concepts in a theory: The choice of the language determines what the models of a theory consists of.
 But not every aspect of a theory must be represented separately in its models.
-For instance, every ordering \leq determines a corresponding strict ordering <-given one, we can define the other.
+For instance, every ordering ≤ determines a corresponding strict ordering <-given one, we can define the other.
 So it is not necessary that a model of a theory involving such an order must also contain the corresponding strict ordering.
 When is it the case, in general, that one relation can be defined in terms of others?
 When is it impossible to define a relation in terms of other (and hence must add it to the primitives of the language)?